National Foundation for Credit Counseling, Inc. logo

 Visit National Foundation for Credit Counseling, Inc.

-NFCC is best for consumers seeking legitimate, nonprofit credit counseling and debt management planning without profit-driven sales tactics.
-The main caveat is that NFCC operates as a network coordinator rather than direct service provider—actual quality depends on which member agency serves your area, and specific pricing and success metrics are not transparent on the website.
+NFCC is profile signals for consumers seeking legitimate, nonprofit credit counseling and debt management planning without profit-driven sales tactics.
+The main caveat is that NFCC operates as a network coordinator rather than direct service provider—actual quality depends on which member agency serves your area, and specific pricing and success metrics are not listed on the website.

 • Consumers with multiple credit card debts seeking affordable debt consolidation without profit-driven sales pressure